azzarelli/waveplanes/README.md

 Finally after training and rendering all results can be found in the log folder.

-*Note: We have not modified or deleted functionality for the K-Planes field and K-Planes proposal networks.
-To run this model, please change the configurations for K-Planes hyper-parameters and use set the `use_wavelet_field` and `use_wavelet_psn` options to `False`.*

 ## Commands

 In `run.sh` we provide various ways to run the code.
 The main way is to train a model is to use the following command: